PlatONnetwork/docs/docs/加入 PlatON 网络.md

 ```

 A series of test network nodes appear in the node list and the block height is increasing, indicating that the connection is successful.

-> Note:
->
-> Testing Energon has no value and is limited to experiencing test network features.
-No need to apply if you just connect to the test network.